With Kurt Beals

 The date of this workshop has passed.

-In the second half of the hour, audience members are invited and encouraged to ask questions in an open Q&A with Rae.
+In the second half of the hour, audience members are invited and encouraged to ask questions in an open Q&A with Professor Gillespie.

 Everyone is welcome and registrants will receive a recording of the event.